The Different Types of Pretreatments for Powder Coatings

 This is a great way to remove mill scale, rust builds up (rust can occur when the part is just lying around waiting to be coated), oils, dirt, weld splatter and more.

-Tips: Shot blasting also produces heat.
+Top Tip: Shot blasting also produces heat.
 A lot of heat.
 Be mindful of this, especially if you’re working with thin or aluminum parts.
 On the other hand, this can make it a good alternative for larger or thicker parts that take longer to heat up.

 Shot Plus Primer